michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.intro.md

 I'll show you examples of each way.
 By the end, you'll know lots of ways to make your Angular app's parts work together.
-Also, you can check every example by yourself here: <link to github and live demo>.
+Also, you can check every example by yourself here: xxxx<link to github and live demo>.

 Ready to learn?
 Let's start!